lemontron/poon-llm/README.md

-**Get better results from your LLM's!** Connect to and stream from any OpenAI/Anthropic API.
+Connect to and stream from any OpenAI/Anthropic API.
 Lightweight, high performance, and simple, thoughtful API made for developers, encouraging use of CoT.
-Tested on OpenAI, Ollama, and Claude.
+Tested on OpenAI, Ollama, and Claude. **Get better results from your LLM's using techniques that are made simple by poon-llm.**

 ```bash
 npm install poon-llm